dirkkalmbach/Developing-Data-Products/README.md

 Developing-Data-Products
 ========================

-This is my Repo for the final project of the coursera course *Developing Data Products* (part of the John Hopkins Data Science Spezialication):
+This is my Repo for the final project of the coursera course *Developing Data Products* (part of the John Hopkins data science specialization):

 Here you find my shiny app for the project, namely:
 - __ui.R__